What Is Cyber Resilience? Why It Is Important?

 Why Cyber Resilience is Important?

-Strategies for cyber resilience provide a range of advantages before, during and after cyber attacks:
+Strategies for cyber resilience provide a range of advantages before, during, and after cyber attacks:

-2. Having regulatory and judicial specifications – Meeting legal requirements also offers a valuable advantage in incorporating cyber resilience into an Enterprise.
+- Having regulatory and judicial specifications – Meeting legal requirements also offers a valuable advantage in incorporating cyber resilience into an Enterprise.
 Compliance with the laws will improve the organization’s protection framework, such as the Network and Information Systems (NIS) Directive, which requires each entity to ‘take reasonable protection measures and inform the relevant national authority of serious incidents’.
 There is also the General Data Protection Regulation (GDPR) which promises to protect data privacy and restructure the way organisations handle the privacy of their data.

-5. Improving the work culture and the process from inside – Each employee of any company must strive for data protection and other IT infrastructures.
+- Improving the work culture and the process from the inside – Each employee of any company must strive for data protection and other IT infrastructures.
 If people are motivated at their organization to take protection seriously, confidential information and physical properties are more likely to be in safe hands.
 The company will be improving the right security actions within each department and reducing human errors that reveal confidential data.

-6. Reducing the losses – No matter how strong an organization’s IT protection is, the fact is no company is immune to cyberattacks.
-According to estimates, financial loss from data breach is more than one hundred thousand for small and medium-sized businesses.
+- Reducing the losses – No matter how strong an organization’s IT protection is, the fact is no company is immune to cyberattacks.
+According to estimates, financial loss from data breaches is more than one hundred thousand for small and medium-sized businesses.
 That is more than a million for major organizations.
 Furthermore, if a security breach succeeds, it will harm the credibility of the company in the industry as well.
 It can also heighten financial harm.
 When a company has cyber resilience, it will mitigate the impact of the attack, and so will the financial losses.

 How Teceze Can Improve the Cyber Resilience of Your Organization?

 Teceze is a leading global consultancy in the field of cyber risk and privacy management.
-We counsel multinational organizations on their most important problems and propose cost-saving and risk-reducing approaches based on best practises and international frameworks.
+We counsel multinational organizations on their most important problems and propose cost-saving and risk-reducing approaches based on best practices and international frameworks.
 Just like we have been supporting hundreds of other groups around the world, so we can benefit.

 The only way to protect what you’ve worked hard to build is to be vigilant when it comes to cybersecurity.
 If you’d like to know more about how your business can benefit from managed services, just give us a call, we are here to help.